 Wappalyzer is a simple browser extension that analyzes and reports on what technologies are used on a site.
 The tool can detect the content management system or an e-commerce platform used, web frameworks, server software, analytics tools, advertising networks, cache tools, CRMs, dev tools, CDNs, and a ton more.
-The full list of supported technologies is as impressive as it can be.
+The full list of supported technologies is impressive.

 With Wappalyzer, you will never wonder how your competitors make their website what it is, and how they gain insights about users to improve it even further.

 Changes to a Website

 The critical role a website plays in conversions and business growth is irrefutable.
 With it, you attract the target audience and convey your message to them.
 It is where you present your offers and convince them to convert, be it purchase directly or with an inquiry.

 This also means that, most likely, you (and competitors) will test and try new ways to improve the website to reach your conversion goals.
 Naturally, monitoring a competitor’s website manually would be too time-consuming.
 Luckily, there are several competitive intelligence tools that can do it for you.